acqdiv/variation-sets/README.md

 The **Text_simulation** subdirectory covers the generation (`randomize_texts.Rmd`) and processing (`random_text_processing.Rmd`) of the randomized versions of the texts.

 **3. Analysis**
 The **Analysis** subdirectory contains the all code for the statistical analyses.
+See `analysis.Rmd`.

 **4. Results**
 The **Results** subdirectory stores the plots and model summaries that are reported in the manuscript.